fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 contexts can result in misleading results and potentially harmful consequences.

-For instance, reusing a machine learning algorithm used to screen job applications in the nursing industry, for a system used to screen job applications in the information technology sector could fall into the portability trap.
+For instance, reusing a machine learning algorithm used to screen job applications in the nursing industry for a system used to screen job applications in the information technology sector could fall into the portability trap.
 One important difference between both contexts is the difference in skills required to succeed in both industries.
-Another key difference between these contexts involves the demographic differences (in terms of gender) of employees in each of these industries, which may result from wording in job postings, social constructs on gender and societal roles, and the male-female ratio of successful applicants in each field.
+Another key difference between these contexts involves the demographic differences (in terms of gender) of employees in each of these industries, which may result from wording in job postings, social constructs on gender and societal roles, and the percentages of successful applicants in each field per (gender) group.

 The Framing Trap
 ^^^^^^^^^^^^^^^^